open-telemetry/build-tools/semantic-conventions/README.md

 The commands used to generate that are
 [here in the opentelemetry-java repo](https://github.com/open-telemetry/semantic-conventions-java) Note especially the `docker run` commands.
-For example to generate the aforementioned `SemanticAttributes.java`, Note especially the `docker run` commands.
 For example to generate a constants file called `SemanticAttributes.java`, the following command is used: